ruivieira/blog/content/pages/about.md

 My name is Rui and I'm a Software Engineer at [Red Hat](https://www.redhat.com/en/about/company)<sup>1</sup>.

-I recently did a PhD student at the [School of Mathematics and Statistics](http://www.ncl.ac.uk/maths/) at the Newcastle University.
+I recently did a PhD at the [School of Mathematics and Statistics](http://www.ncl.ac.uk/maths/) at the Newcastle University.

 You can follow me, if you feel inclined, in other places, such as: